-We use three categories of cost: operating and maintenance costs; cost of capital; and transmission and other pass-through costs, such as local authority rates.
-Table 6 details the forecast costs for each of these categories for the 2020/21 pricing year.
+We use categories of operating and maintenance costs, depreciation, cost of capital, and transmission and other pass-through costs, such as local authority rates.
+The following table details the forecast costs for each of these categories for the 2021/22 pricing year.